AriFordsham/GHCWiki/internships/jan-stolarek.md

 - [\#7116](https://gitlab.haskell.org//ghc/ghc/issues/7116) - Missing optimisation: strength reduction of floating-point multiplication
 - [\#7858](https://gitlab.haskell.org//ghc/ghc/issues/7858) - Fix definitions of abs/signum for Floats/Doubles.
 - [\#8072](https://gitlab.haskell.org//ghc/ghc/issues/8072) - Optimizations change result of div for Word

-Other things to do:

-- investigate opportunities for improving heap checks.
-An idea: if a worker knows its heap requirements it could pass them to the caller, thus avoiding the heap check.
-A question: how much time do we really spend on heap checks?

 Some LLVM notes that may be useful: